jsutchshep/local-first/README.md

-This is text to read in the README file.
+This is some text to read in the README file.

+Well now, here's some more text.
+What fun!